Thraka/thraka.github.io/root/articles/systems/config.md

 - The screen size is set to **80, 25**.
 - Builtin font is enabled.
 - The <xref:SadConsole.GameHost.StartingConsole?displayProperty=nameWithType> property is set to a <xref:SadConsole.Console> object sized to **80, 25**.
-- The `StartingConsole` is assigned to the <xref:SadConosle.GameHost.Screen?displayProperty=nameWithType> property.
+- The `StartingConsole` is assigned to the <xref:SadConsole.GameHost.Screen?displayProperty=nameWithType> property.

 The defaults can be overridden.

 ## Starting console

-When no other screen is designated as a startup screen, the <xref:SadConsole.GameHost.StartingConsole?displayProperty=nameWithType> is created and assigned to the to the <xref:SadConosle.GameHost.Screen?displayProperty=nameWithType> property.
+When no other screen is designated as a startup screen, the <xref:SadConsole.GameHost.StartingConsole?displayProperty=nameWithType> is created and assigned to the to the <xref:SadConsole.GameHost.Screen?displayProperty=nameWithType> property.
 You can use either property to access the same object. `StartingConsole` is a strongly typed property while `Screen` isn't.

 If the `StartingConsole` is going to be used, you'll want to configure the object.
 For more information, see [Startup delegate](#startup-delegate).